Whatever age your child is and regardless of the size or shape of their room, there are a few essentials to consider before you start.

 3. Using space wisely

 Whatever size your child’s bedroom, you probably wish it was just a bit bigger.
 Space is an important consideration when making over your child’s bedroom.
 Whatever space you have, it’s important to use it wisely, particularly if the room is small.
-But there are plenty of creative ways to create unique storage areas from space that would otherwise be wasted (link to ten tips for storage spaces).
+But there are plenty of creative ways to create unique storage areas from space that would otherwise be wasted.

 Measuring the room and making a plan on paper before you start can save time and energy- instead of shifting furniture back and forward to see if it fits (and probably banging and scraping a few walls in the process) you can see what fits where using the measurements of walls and different pieces of furniture.
 When you are happy with the plan on paper, use masking tape to mark it out on the floor of the room.
 Ask your child to help and when you’ve finished walk around the room together and imagine what it will look like when all the furniture is back in place.
 They’ll love letting their imagination run wild.